ZackyGameDev/gpt-discord-bot/README.md

 This gives the bot additional abilities:
 - It can tell you what date and time it is.
-- It can keep track of how long you've been doing something, if you just tell it to start tracking or stop tracking
+- It can keep track of how long you've been doing something, if you just tell it to start tracking or stop tracking.
+- It now has more context to work with, when you ask it to maintain a todo list or such.
 - It generally has more context to work with now.

 # GPT Discord Bot